 3. What is the ABC Test?

 A stricter three-part test that presumes workers are employees unless the company can prove otherwise.
-It’s mandatory in several states like CA and MA.
+It’s mandatory in several states like California, where AB 5 remains part of the worker-classification framework.

 4. Can gig workers unionize?